badlydrawnrob/elm-playground/elm-in-action/04/tests/http-get-json/README.md

 With `http-server` the url is `/old-school.txt`, but with `json-server` it's using the `key` `"nicknames"` as the url `/nicknames` (not the filename.)

+The process for retrieving JSON from a server isn't any different from retrieving a string.
+It's still a _raw string_.
+So how does Elm interpret it?
+The server uses a `Content-Type` header `application/json` value (for a string it uses `text/plain`).

 ### Resources

 For instance, this JSON defines three different resources: `posts`, `comments`, and `profile`.
 Each resource has a unique location from where we can access it.